fortio/tcolor/README.md

 ## Run

+Currently 4 screens:
+- Basic 16 colors
+- 256 Colors
+- 24 bits Hue Saturation Luminance (HSL)
+- 24 bits RGB where space bar change which component is set with arrows.

-Currently 3 screens: Basic 16 colors, 256 Colors, and 24 bits  Hue Saturation Luminance (HSL) Up and down arrows to increase luminance on the HSL screen.
+Up and down arrows to increase luminance on the HSL screen, the third color component on the RGB screen.

 ```sh
 tcolor help